Hong Kong Open (golf)

-The Hong Kong Open is a golf tournament which is co-sanctioned by the Asian Tour and the European Tour.
-It was founded in 1959 and in 1962 was one of the five tournaments that made up the inaugural Far East Circuit, later known as the Asia Golf Circuit.
+The Hong Kong Open is a golf tournament which is played on the Asian Tour, and formerly on the European Tour.
+It was founded in 1959 and in 1962 and was one of the five tournaments that made up the inaugural Far East Circuit, later known as the Asia Golf Circuit.
 It remained part of the circuit until 1996, before joining the Asian Tour, then known as the Omega Tour, in 1997.
 It became co-sanctioned by the European Tour in 2001, as part of the 2002 season.

 The Hong Kong Open was played in spring from its inception until 1994, but since 1995 has usually been played towards the end of the year, in November or December, and as a result has often fallen into the following year's European Tour season.

 Since taking its place on the European Tour the event has always been held at the Hong Kong Golf Club in Sheung Shui, New Territories.
 The Hong Kong Golf Association, Hong Kong PGA, and Chinese PGA receive a limited number of exemptions into the tournament for their members.